leventYanik46/clp-hosting/src/content/post/what ıs-form-ı-485-how to complete-step-by-step.md

 Your DS-160, I-130, I-94, and I-485 must tell the same story.

 **❌ Leaving questions blank**

 Use “N/A” or “None” when appropriate.

 **❌ Submitting an expired medical exam**

 Form I-693 typically remains valid for 2 years, but timing depends on when the civil surgeon signed it.

 **❌ Forgetting to sign your form**

  USCIS rejects thousands of applications every month for missing signatures.

 #### Fees and Filing Tips

-* I-485 fee varies depending on age and category.
+I-485 fee varies depending on age and category.

 * Pay using check, money order, or the appropriate online method if filing digitally.
-* Package your application neatly: the video mentioned organizing documents so officers “don’t have to dig”—that applies here.
-Use tabs or separators.
+* Package your application neatly

-#### How DS-160 Experience Helps With I-485
+How DS-160 Experience Helps With I-485

 Many applicants who previously completed the DS-160 find that: